The Recognition of Simple-Triangle Graphs and of Linear-Interval Orders is Polynomial: Linear-Interval covers of bipartite graphs

 \section{Linear-Interval covers of bipartite graphs}

-In this section we introduce the notion of a linear-interval cover in bipartite graphs, which can be used to characterize PI graphs.
+In this section we introduce the crucial notion of a \emph{linear-interval cover} of bipartite graphs (cf.~Definition~\ref{linear-interval-coverable-def}).
+Then we use linear-interval covers to provide a new characterization of PI graphs (cf.~Theorem~\ref{linear-interval-coverable-char-thm}), which is one of the main tools for our PI graph recognition algorithm.
 First we provide in the next theorem the characterization of PI graphs using linear orders and interval orders.

 \begin{theorem} Let $G=(V,E)$ be a cocomparability graph and $P$ be a partial order of $\overline{G}$.
 Then~$G$ is a PI graph if and only if $ P=P_{1}\cap P_{2}$, where $P_{1}$ is a linear order and $P_{2}$ is an interval order. \end{theorem}